Latin Name: Tilia americana

 Interior Use Only

-Apiary Supplies, Carving, Interior Trim, Food Packaging, Millwork, Mouldings, Novelties, Slack Cooperage, Toys, Venetian Blinds
+Apiary Supplies, Carving, Interior Trim, Food Packaging, Millwork, Mouldings, Novelties, Slack Cooperage, Toys, Venetian Blinds, Shutters, Veneer, Plywood, Musical Instruments

-Basswood trees grow with abundance through out the eastern half of both Canada and the United States.
-Beech prefers moist soil of valleys and uplands, it is usually found disbursed in hardwood forests.
+Basswood trees grow with abundance throughout the eastern half of both Canada and the United States.
+Basswood prefers moist soil of valleys and uplands, it is usually found disbursed in hardwood forests.
+There are over 30 species of Tilia.

-General Description: The sapwood tends to be wide and can very white in color.
+General Description: The sapwood tends to be wide and can be very white in color.
 The heartwood is a creamy white to light tan color, and is not always easily distinguishable from the sapwood.
 The grain is typically straight, with a fine uniform texture.
+Knots are uncommon.

 Price Range ($ least expensive, $$$$$ most expensive):